 “Is Sam Adams Cherry Wheat ale truly as delicious as Hoodie says?”

-No. It’s terrible, so much so that it has become outlawed on the whole of planet Earth.
-If you encounter any in the wild, please report it to Hoodie for immediate disposal, as the world’s governments have banded together and given him the authority to be in charge of such.
+No. It’s terrible, so much so that it has become outlawed on all of planet Earth.
+If you encounter any in the wild, please report it to Hoodie for immediate disposal, as the world’s governments have banded together & given him the authority to be in charge of such.
 DO NOT try to dispose of the Cherry Wheat yourself, as it is incredibly dangerous.
 Get it to Hoodie.
 He’ll handle it.
-He’s just a swell guy like that.
+He’s a swell guy like that. (っ＾▿＾)۶🍷🌟🍺٩(˘◡˘ )

-“You folk are kinda silly & ridiculous at times.
-I’m not sure I’m okay with chiptune being portrayed in such a way.
+“You folk are kinda silly & well… maybe even downright ridiculous at times.
+I’m not entirely sure I’m okay with chiptune being portrayed in such a way.
 Honestly, what’s your deal?”

 In general, we are a pretty fun-loving, goofy collective of varyingly ridiculous folk, it’s true.
 Maybe even overmuch sometimes, I’ll admit it.
-That said, while we do not take ourselves all that seriously, we do take what we do (this project in its entirety) QUITE seriously.
-That balance will undoubtedly continue to wax and wane as we grow and evolve, but you’d be hard pressed to find a more passionate, active and engaged group of chipmusic loving individuals anywhere else in the world.
-Of that much I can assure you. =)
+That said, while we do not take ourselves all that seriously, we do take what we do, this project in its entirety, QUITE seriously; our thorough Community Guidelines and application & moderation of them may speak to this best.
+The balance of fun & serious will undoubtedly continue to wax and wane as we grow and evolve, but you’d be hard pressed to find a more passionate, active and engaged group of chipmusic loving individuals anywhere else in the world.

 “I really love what y’all are doing.
 How can I contribute?”